Abstracts 2026

 We discuss when common agreement among large language models should be interpreted as evidence of common truth versus a symptom of common delusion driven by correlated priors from shared training data.
 Using a simple Bayesian perspective with misspecified, correlated “common priors” and stylized debate/aggregation protocols, we outline mechanisms that make consensus more or less informative about correctness and discuss empirical analysis for detecting agreement on a systematic error.

-Yannai A. Gonczarowski (Harvard University, Economics & Computer Science)
+Yannai A. Gonczarowski (Harvard University, Economics and Computer Science)

 "Common Knowledge, Regained"